What is a credit score?

-View each of your reports annually to ensure all the information is accurate.
+Check your credit scores and reports from each bureau annually to ensure all the information is accurate.
 By law, you're entitled to one free annual credit report.
 You should also use a credit monitoring service year-round.
-TransUnion offers some of the latest and most innovative credit monitoring services, like Identity Lock and Instant Alerts.
+TransUnion offers some of the latest and most innovative credit monitoring services, like Credit Lock and Instant Alerts.
 These services will help you spot inaccuracies, potential fraud and other blemishes that could lead to higher interest rates.

 Remember, no one has just one credit score, because financial institutions use more than one scoring method.
 For some agencies, the amount owed may have a larger impact on your score than payment history.